rcrowther/django-image-lite/README.md

 ## Credits
 This is a rewrite of the Image app from Wagtail CMS.
-It is now distant from that app, nd would not work in the Wagtail system.
+It is now distant from that app, and would not work in the Wagtail system.
 However, some core ideas remain, such as the replicable repositories.

 [Wagtail documentation](https://docs.wagtail.io/en/v2.8.1/advanced_topics/images/index.html)